 A mortgage deposit is a lump sum of money you pay towards your home upfront.

-This is a percentage of the total house price and is usually 5% or more, with the recommended deposit amount being about 20%.¹
+This is a percentage of the total house price and is usually at least 5%.
+The recommended deposit amount is about 20%.¹

-Unless you have the money to pay the full price of the home you wish to buy, you’ll pay for the remaining percentage with a mortgage.
+Unless you have the money to pay the full price of the home you wish to buy, you’ll pay for the rest with a mortgage.

 How to save for a house deposit

-Before you begin saving for a deposit, it’s helpful to think about a few things first.
+Before you begin saving for a deposit, think about:

 how much you can save each month